 Project ReShare: A Community-Owned Resource Sharing System

 Project ReShare is a community of libraries, consortia, and companies that came together in 2018 to create a new resource sharing platform, co-owned and managed by its community of users and based on open standards and open technologies.
 ReShare is scheduled to begin testing in 2020.
-We will talk about some of the background -- why did we decide to come together in this way; what makes Project ReShare unique; and we will give a brief demonstration of the current state of the software and talk about our future roadmap.
+The presenters talk about some of the background—why did they decide to come together in this way; what makes Project ReShare unique—and give a brief demonstration of the current state of the software and the project's future roadmap.

 Sebastian Hammer is the CoFounder and President of Index Data.

 Jill Morris is the Executive Director of PALCI, the Pennsylvania Academic Library Consortium.